Ingredients

 - From Central Storage to another company location

-Ingredients can be reduced automatically when POS sales are imported or synced.
-This usually works through recipes or POS mappings.
-Example:- A POS item is sold
+Ingredients can be reduced automatically when POS sales are imported or synced.- A POS item is sold

-- Mathership reduces the related ingredients from inventory
+- Mathership reduces the related stock from inventory

-Depending on your setup, ingredient pages may show stock-related information such as:- Current quantity
+The ingredient detail page shows stock-related information such as:- Current quantity on hand

 - Inventory value